 - An organization described in section 501(c)(4) of the Internal Revenue Code which engages in lobbying activities is not eligible.

 For-profit and Nonprofit applicants are required to have at least one full-time employee on their staff that can be reached during normal business hours.
-In addition, the organization's personnel must demonstrate financial ability to execute the project and maintain/operate a deed-restricted property for twenty-five years.
+In addition, the organization's personnel must demonstrate the financial ability to execute the project and maintain/operate a deed-restricted property for twenty-five years.

 - Construction of new recreational trails open to the public on state, county, municipal or private lands where a recreational need for such construction is shown